Skip to Main Content

 Vasectomy

-• A simple procedure for men that provides a highly successful, permanent form of birth control
+• Outpatient procedure performed under local anesthesia that provides an effective, permanent form of birth control for men

 Vasectomy